raftario/licensor/README.md

 ## Contributing

 Contributors are welcome.
-If you see anything that could be fixed/improved or have a new feature idea, open an issue or a PR.
+If you see anything that could be fixed/improved or have a new feature idea, just open an issue or a PR!

 However, try to keep the main CLI as simple and light as possible.
 Features such as adding licenses/exceptions at runtime or validating licenses are not planned and will not be added.